Qovery/documentation/website/docs/useful-links/faq.md

 ### Where are your servers located?

 Qovery relies on Cloud providers like AWS (Amazon Web Services), GCP (Google Cloud Platform) and Azure.
 For each [project][docs.project], and [environment][docs.environment] you can select the region (America, Europe, Asia) of your choice.

+### If I have N custom domains under the same root domain, do I need to create N CNAME records, or just creating one for the root domain is enough ?

+You have to create N CNAME, one per custom domain

 ### How Qovery works under the hood?